Artifactory Advisory Locks Configuration for PostgreSQL

-Advisory locks help reduce the problem of database table bloating, which increases database storage consumption and has been known, in some cases, to overload the database server CPU and increase the duration of lock/unlock operations.
+Advisory locks help reduce database table bloating, which increases storage consumption and can, in some cases, overload the database server CPU and increase the duration of lock/unlock operations.

 Prerequisites